Masala Chai Panna Cotta – A Silky, Spiced Fusion Dessert

 • 2 cups heavy cream

-• 1 cinnamon stick
+• 1 small cinnamon stick

-• ½ inch piece fresh ginger, sliced
+• 1-inch piece fresh ginger, thinly sliced

 Instructions